optimamodel/optima/README.md

 If you want to, you can run the `postgres` daemon with the Mac system daemon manager `launchctl`, or via the ruby wrapper for `lunchy`.

+### Windows

+On Windows, download and install from e.g. https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows.

-## 3.2 Setting up the optima database
+## 3.2 Setting up the Optima database

 For the development environment setup Optima needs to use a Postgres database created using: